Toward Developing an Assistive Technology Framework for Older Adults with Dementia: A User-Centred Design Approach

 Numerous technologies have been developed and tested to address their impact on caregiver needs.
 However, not much is really known about the needs and preferences of technology among these family caregivers, in particular Chinese family caregivers.

-To address this information gap, we are gathering information about the needs and preferences of technology through a questionnaire that will be administered to Chinese family caregivers of persons with dementia, in partnership with the Yee Hong Centre of Geriatric Care.
+To address this information gap, we have gathered information about the needs and preferences of technology through a questionnaire that was administered to Chinese family caregivers of persons with dementia, in partnership with the Yee Hong Centre of Geriatric Care.

 Objectives of the Study